mgarski/stellr/README.md

 * Developed and tested on Python 2.6.
 * Uses simplejson and falls back to the standard library's json module if it is not available.
 * Use of the JSON update handler http://wiki.apache.org/solr/UpdateJSON is required with stellr.
-* The following packages are required for running the unit tests: tornado, eventlet, nose, & mock.
+* The following packages are required for running the unit tests: tornado, eventlet, zmq, nose, & mock.
-* An instance of Solr 3.1+ running with the example schema and data are required to execute the integration tests.

 Notes
 -----
 * All calls to Solr are made with the parameters wt=json with the response parsed by the standard library's json module.
 * A timeout in seconds may be set on each call, defaulting to 30 seconds.
 If a timeout is encountered the timeout property on the StellrError raised will be True.
+* Datetime instances in an UpdateCommand field are encoded in the format expected by Solr with precision in seconds.

 Usage
 -----